vaeriants/mila-paper-webpage/index.md

 monograph, as for the problems that we are going to visit it is a natural assumption to make.

-Specifically, the Variational Autoencoders introduced by \[26\] assumes a continuous latent variable model, with a Gaussian prior in the latent space.
+Specifically, the Variational Autoencoders introduced by {% cite kingma2013auto %} assumes a continuous latent variable model, with a Gaussian prior in the latent space.
 It is a reasonable assumption to make in many cases, such as for visual imagery: when we move the latent representation of an image in